2024 PAME Conference

 Moderator: Libby Boyce, The Cameron Boyce Foundation

-Closing Remarks Alison Kukla, Epilepsy Foundation
+Alison Kukla, Epilepsy Foundation

 Thursday, December 5, 2024, 8:00 am – 6:30 pm

-Welcome Planning Committee
+Welcome, Planning Committee

-Keynote Speaker Libby Boyce
+Keynote Speaker, Libby Boyce, The Cameron Boyce Foundation

-Plenary 1 All-Cause Epilepsy Mortality: Enhancing Early Recognition to Drive Prevention
+All-Cause Epilepsy Mortality: Enhancing Early Recognition to Drive Prevention

 Epilepsy is an incredibly common neurological disorder with a variety of possible co-occurring medical conditions that can lead to negative outcomes.
 While epilepsy is often treatable, those who struggle to find seizure control may be at an increased risk of morbidity and mortality.
 These harder-to-treat or “medically refractory” persons with epilepsy are not only at an increased risk of Sudden Unexpected Death in Epilepsy (SUDEP) but other causes of mortality as well.
 This session will focus on these other contributors and will specifically highlight the current understanding of the morbidity and mortality associated with status epilepticus, psychiatric comorbidities, and disorders of sleep in persons with epilepsy.
 In each presentation, the speaker will review the latest knowledge on early identification of these syndromes and discuss emerging opportunities to guide targeted investigations and interventions to reduce their impact on epilepsy morbidity and mortality.